ipasir2/.github/profile/README.md

 For applications of incremental SAT solvers, the standard, flexible and easy access to a portfolio of solvers is one of the traditional use-cases of IPASIR.
 In the typical parallel portfolio framework, SAT solvers exchange information in terms of learned clauses.
-Since IPASIR only supports the export of learned clauses, IPASIR-2 should also support the **asynchronous import of redundant clauses**.
+Since IPASIR only supports the export of learned clauses, IPASIR-2 should also support the **asynchronous import of clauses**.

 With the two new features, i.e. the **configuration interface** and the **asynchronous clause import**, tasks like solver tuning, diversification and information sharing can be implemented on top of IPASIR-2.
 This has the advantage that new solvers can be easily integrated into existing solutions and frameworks.

-Other proposed features include means for extracting solver **statistics**, clean **error handling** with IPASIR error codes, and the notification about **deleted clauses**.
+Other proposed features include means for clean **error handling** with IPASIR error codes, and the notification about **variable assignments**.
 In this workgroup, we are discussing and drafting all new features of IPASIR-2.
 In particular, this is about the following new features.